capactio/capact/docs/proposal/20210114-hub-manifests-lifecycle.md

 #### Algorithm

-The following section describes the DB Populator algorithm for populating the Hub content.
+The following section describes the DB Populator algorithm for populating the Hub manifests.

 1. Populate initial content into database
     - Generate random Node IDs